BmmNdr/BenzinaBot/README.md

 - Telegram Bot
   - Use Bot Father (@BotFather) to create it
   - Insert the bot token in the json_dati file
-  - Add this commands to the bot: carburante - Modifica il tipo di carburante capienza - Modifica la capienza del serbatoio consumo - Modifica il consumo medio (L/100km) rifornimento - Trova il benzinaio piu' conveniente
+  - Add this commands to the bot:
+   carburante - Modifica il tipo di carburante
+   capienza - Modifica la capienza del serbatoio
+   consumo - Modifica il consumo medio (L/100km)
+   rifornimento - Trova il benzinaio piu' conveniente
 - Open Route API (https://openrouteservice.org)
 - Python packages: `pip install -r Data/requirements.txt`
 - Load the database from the sql file

+## Known Issue

+It does not work with multiple users.
+To do so it should implement threading and modify the getUpdates and getReply methods. getUpdates should have a dedicated thread an put the updates in a shared array, where messages will be removed after they have been read.